alishahussain/team2/_posts/2023-12-5-Binary-Alphabet.md

 type: ccc
 ---

-# Translating the Alphabet to Binary
+# Alphabetic Characters to Binary

 > In computers, characters are represented using a character encoding system.
 The most common one is ASCII (American Standard Code for Information Interchange).